 Combustible liquid is a Class 3 material in a liquid form that has a flashpoint above 140° F (60° C) and below 200° F (93° C).

 Compatibility group refers to a designated alphabetical letter used to categorize different types of Class 1 explosive substances and articles for purposes of safe stowage and segregation (e.g., Division 1.4S).

 Composite packaging consists of an outer packaging and an inner receptacle so constructed that they form an integral unit.
 Once assembled, it remains a single integrated unit; it is filled, stored, shipped, and emptied as such.
 This is a term used by DOT in 49 CFR.

 Compressed gas is a material or mixture within a container that is a gas at 68° F (20° C) or less and 14.7 psi (101.3 kPa), or exerts an absolute pressure of 40.6 psia (280 kPa) or greater at 68° F (20° C).
 Gases are Class 2 hazardous materials.

-Consumer commodity is the proper shipping name of an ORM-D material that is packaged and distributed in a quantity and form intended or suitable for retail sale, and designed for individual consumption for personal care or household use purposes.
+Consumer commodity is a hazardous material that is packaged and distributed in a quantity and form intended or suitable for retail sale and designed for individual consumption for personal care or household use purposes.
 This term can also include certain drugs or medicines.
-Not every hazardous material permitted to be shipped as a limited quantity can qualify as a consumer commodity.
-The consumer commodity category does not apply to materials, intended for air transportation, in hazard Classes 4, 5, and 8, and portions of hazard Class 9.

 Corrosive material means a Class 8 liquid or solid material that causes visible destruction of human skin at the site of contact within a specified period of time.
 A liquid that has a severe corrosion rate on steel or aluminum is also a corrosive material.